Kasra1377/document-invoice/README.md

 ```sql
 USE documents;
 ```
-After that create a table with a name of `documents`:
+After that, create a table with the name `documents`:

 ```sql
 CREATE TABLE documents (